-Qantas are very generous to their program users, offering many different ways to utilise your hard earned points, whether that be through accommodation, the Qantas Store or simply on flights.
+Qantas is very generous to their program users, offering many different ways to utilise your hard-earned points, whether that be through accommodation, the Qantas Store or simply on flights.

 There are two main ways that QFF points can be utilised to their full potential.
 That being flight upgrades and Classic Flight Rewards.
 Whilst upgrades are pretty self-explanatory (they allow you to use points to upgrade from economy – business class etc.), it’s understanding how the Qantas Classic Flight Awards system works and how you can take advantage of this to maximise your point redemption.

 Classic Flight Rewards is a fixed priced fare redeemable via QFF points which is available to all QFF holders.
 The number of points required to book an airfare under Classic Flight Rewards is calculated based on how far you are flying.
 The best thing about Classic Flight Rewards is not only does this include Qantas flights, but it includes a lot of One World partner Airlines and also Jetstar.
 As seen in the table below, if you roughly know how far you are travelling, you can work out how many points it will cost you.
 A helpful website to calculate your total air mileage is http://gcmap.com/